Geeklog-Core/test-framework/README.txt

     Given the limited amount of time available for me to put together this package, here are some of the things I would like to eventually see (if any aspiring developer wants to continue working on this test package).
 These are not necessarily in order of importance.

     1. The GUI offers the absolute barest of functionalities right now.
 Some useful additions to it would be:
         - Make it look nice.
 It's ugly right now, and that's because my priority right now isn't to design a nice interface.
-        - The page uses AJAX, but the code is terrible - the code for tests/index.php and tests/runTests.php needs to be cleaned.
         - There's problems with the layout; things overlap on occasion, and they shouldn't.
-It would also be nice to have test class names with the appropriate data.
-The whole interface could use a lot more time.
         - Graphs and more extensive charts, could be extremely useful when testing on a larger scale.
 I believe jQuery offers plugins that will do this, and the GUI has jQuery bundled with it.
 PHPUnit offers a variety of options for collecting test results which I haven't completely looked into.
         - The advanced results table could something of its own 'tree structure' using javascript, to prevent the enormous page that would result from 50+ test classes and make the results more manageable.
         - An option to use a text input box to run tests, like a console replacement, would be useful as well: PHPUnit offers a variety of command-line runners that would clutter the interface, should they be offered on a point-and-click basis.